FSS/PPS 04.08 - Confined Space Entry

 Emergency Procedures – In case of emergency:

 The attendant shall call 911 and ask for the University Police Department (UPD) dispatcher.
-UPD will request for a rescue crew from the San Marcos Fire Department (SMFD) and send UPD Officers to rescue site to make sure SMFD has unobstructed access to rescue site.
+UPD will request for a rescue crew from the San Marcos Fire Department (SMFD) and send UPD officers to the rescue site to make sure SMFD has unobstructed access to rescue site.

-The attendant will perform rescue operations until SMFD is on rescue site, using the tripod, hoist and harness, but under no circumstances, will he/she enter the confined space himself/herself.
+The attendant will monitor and protect the rescue site until SMFD is on site, using the tripod, hoist and harness, but under no circumstances, will attendant enter the confined space themselves.

-The attendant will perform First Aid/CPR for rescued workers if needed.
+The attendant will perform first aid or CPR for rescued workers if needed.

 The attendant will prevent unauthorized personnel from attempting a rescue.

-The Entry Supervisor (or his/her designate) of the shop receiving the work order, will request a Confined Space Entry Permit from EHS&RM for each project that requires workers to enter a confined space.
-An updated list of Entry Supervisors for each individual shop and contractor working for Texas State University is to be approved and maintained at the manager/supervisor’s level with a copy sent to EHS&RM.
+The entry supervisor (or their designee) of the shop receiving the work order, will request a Confined Space Entry Permit from EHSRM or a trained Confined Space Entry Permit writer for each project that requires workers to enter a confined space.
+An updated list of entry supervisors for each individual shop and contractor working for Texas State is to be approved and maintained at the manager or supervisor’s level with a copy sent to EHSRM.

-An EHS&RM Specialist will complete the permit onsite with the Entry Supervisor and the Entry Supervisor will authorize entry as per the following:
+An EHSRM specialist or a trained Confined Space Entry Permit writer, will complete the permit onsite with the entry supervisor and the entry supervisor will authorize entry as per the following:

-When the entry supervisor is satisfied that the working conditions are safe, he/she signs the entry permit, posts the permit outside of the confined space and authorizes the workers to enter the confined space;
+when the entry supervisor is satisfied that the working conditions are safe, the supervisor signs the entry permit, posts the permit outside of the confined space, and authorizes the workers to enter the confined space;

-A copy of the completed permit is made to be filed in the affected shop office and the original is returned to EHS&RM.
+a copy of the completed permit is filed in the affected shop office and the original is returned to EHSRM.

-Permit and Space Review – A review committee will consist of two appointments each from Facilities; Facilities Planning, Design, and Construction; Telecom; and EHS&RM.
+Permit and Space Review – A review committee will consist of two appointments each from Utilities, Steam Shop, Telecom, and EHSRM.

-Texas State University shall provide the following equipment at no cost to employees, maintain equipment properly, and ensure that employees use that equipment properly;
+Texas State shall provide the following equipment to employees, maintain equipment properly, and train their employees to use that equipment properly:

-Any of the necessary equipment needed for safe entry into and rescue from permit spaces;
+any of the necessary equipment needed for safe entry into permit spaces; and

-A sign reading, “DANGER – PERMIT-REQUIRED CONFINED SPACE, DO NOT ENTER” (or similar language) is to be posted at each permit-required space.
+a sign reading, “DANGER – PERMIT-REQUIRED CONFINED SPACE, DO NOT ENTER” (or similar language) to be posted at each permit-required space.

 RESCUE AND EMERGENCY SERVICES

-A Material Safety Data Sheet (MSDS) shall be made available to the medical facility treating an injured entrant who has been exposed to a hazardous substance.
+A safety data sheet (SDS) shall be made available to the medical facility treating an injured entrant who has been exposed to a hazardous substance.

-All employees assigned as entrants, attendants or Entry Supervisors shall be required to attend a 4-hour Confined Space Entry Safety Training Session provided by an authorized presenter.
+All employees assigned as entrants, attendants, or entry supervisors shall be required to attend a four-hour Confined Space Entry Safety Training Session provided by EHSRM.

-Ongoing training shall be provided on an as needed basis by the shop supervisor or his/her designated representative.
+Ongoing training shall be provided on an as-needed basis by the shop supervisor or designated representative.